If you want to embrace a sustainable lifestyle, choosing Hydroponic farming might just be the first step.

-At this point, you might be wondering what plants and vegetables one can grow in their hydroponic garden.
 Well, that is exactly what we will discuss in the course of this article.
-As you keep reading you will find a detailed insight into the best veggies, herbs, and fruits for your hydroponic garden.
+As you keep reading, you will find a detailed insight into the best veggies, herbs, and fruits for your hydroponic garden.

 15 Best Hydroponic Plants (Vegetables, Herbs, or Fruits)

-Perfect for your salads and sandwiches, Lettuce is probably one of the most common vegetables that are grown in the Hydroponic system.
-They have incredibly fast growth and caring for them is equally simple.
+Perfect for your salads and sandwiches, Lettuce is probably one of the most common vegetables grown in the Hydroponic system.
+They have an incredibly fast growth rate, and caring for them is equally simple.

-You can grow this vegetable in almost any kind of Hydroponic system including (but not limited to) NFT, the Ebb and Flow, and more.
-Since lettuce is so easy to care for, this might also be one of your first choices if you planning to try Hydroponic farming for the first time.
+You can grow this vegetable in almost any Hydroponic system, including (but not limited to) NFT, the Ebb and Flow, and more.
+And since lettuce is so easy to care for, this might also be one of your first choices if you planning to try Hydroponic farming for the first time.

-If you love strawberries you’ve probably whined about its seasonal nature.
-You can’t find them locally most of the time and the fruit, in general, is quite expensive depending on your location.
-Hydroponics systems solve this issue by allowing you to source strawberries any time you want to.
+If you love strawberries, you’ve probably whined about their seasonal nature.
+You can’t find them locally most of the time, and even when available, they can be quite expensive depending on your location.
+Hydroponics systems solve this issue by allowing you to grow your own strawberries!

-These are an extremely common variant of vining plants that are primarily grown in commercial greenhouses.
+These are an extremely common variant of vining plants primarily grown in commercial greenhouses.
 Luckily, with the Hydroponics system in place, you can also grow them in the comfort of your home.

-Cucumbers grow rapidly and they also end up producing excellent yields.
-When it comes to choosing a type, you will be left absolutely spoilt for choices.
-Ideally, you can choose from the thick American slicers, the elongated and seedless variants of European cucumbers, or the impeccably smooth Lebanese cucumbers.
+Cucumbers grow rapidly, and they also end up producing excellent yields.
+There are also lots of varieties that you can choose from, but consider working with the thick American slicers, the elongated and seedless variants of European cucumbers, or the impeccably smooth Lebanese cucumbers.

 Each of these plants will thrive well in your Hydroponic system.
-Since cucumber is known to be a warm plant make sure you supply it with ample light and high temperatures.
-These plants thrive best at a pH level of 5.5 to 6.0.
+Plus, as cucumber is known to be a warm plant, ensure that you supply it with ample light and high temperatures.
+Ideally, these plants thrive best at a pH level of 5.5 to 6.0.

 Spinach is yet another fast-growing plant that can be a suitable fit for your Hydroponics System.
-While they thrive well in almost all types of Hydroponics systems, the Nutrient Film technique works best.
-If you aren’t comfortable with this option, choose any other technique that will keep the soil nutrient-rich and duly oxygenated.
+While they thrive well in almost all Hydroponic systems, the Nutrient Film technique works best.
+But if you aren’t comfortable with this option, choose any other technique that will keep the soil nutrient-rich and duly oxygenated.

 If you are planning to grow Sweet Spinach, make sure the temperature ranges between 65 Degrees to 72 Degrees F. The plant may take longer to grow if the temperature is slightly lower than the mentioned options.